vipulpandey/vipul-pandey-portfolio/src/blog/FirstPost.md

 ---
-title: 'First post'
+title: 'How Artificial Intelligence is goint to disrupt Media ?'
-date:  '2019-10-01'
+date:  '2019-11-17'
-sinopsis: "The first post, bla bla bla bla bla"
+sinopsis: "Media News Media Industry"

 ---

-This is the first post
+Understanding how AI is changing Media Indsutry

 ## Topics